-3.1 Citizen sensing: The case of the DampBuster project (Bristol, UK)
+5.3.1.
+Citizen sensing: The case of the DampBuster project (Bristol, UK)

-To look how co-designing works in practice the DampBuster project of The Bristol Approach in 2015 gives an example.
+The DampBuster project of The Bristol Approach in 2015 gives an example how collective data collection works in practice.
 Everyone involved in the Bristol co-creation process acknowledged that community training, human-data collection, and face-to-face work had to go hand-in-hand to solve the problem of damp homes.
-A prototype frog-cased sensor to collect more data in individual homers to better understand the intensity and source of the problem was created by the group.
+A prototype frog-cased sensor for collecting data in individual homes to better understand the intensity and source of the problem was created by the group.
 The frog gathered temperature and humidity data in homes affected by damp.
 The sensor sat on a paper lily pad which acted as a 'data diary' for people to record their own human-data notes: e.g. 'did lots of washing'.
 A reporting map was created so people could record the damp and mould in their home.
 Open source software was used and tested by residents, community groups, and damp experts.
 By testing these prototypes with people in their homes the co-creation team was able to write detailed instructions on how the protype could be developed further.

 "For these things to catch on there needs to be an emotional engagement with the technology and what it can do and how it engages with one's community.
 There's not going to be an engagement with a black box in the corner.
 There needs to be an aesthetic and a feel and a relationship with these things," said an artist involved in the project.
-(88)
+(The Bristol Approach, 2019)